bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 }
 ```

-In simple applications, such a strict separation of modules and features may not be necessary.
+Such strict separation of modules and features may not be necessary for simple applications.
 But if the application needs to scale and more use cases need to be added, the functionality of different modules will probably need to be composed in various ways.
 Unclear module separation can lead to implicit dependencies between the modules, which makes it harder to compose and reuse functionality.

 For scaling, we should keep an eye on coupling and cohesion.
 If we're sure we'll be extending and reusing functionality, it's better to divide the code into modules so that there are a minimum of implicit dependencies between them.

 ## Contracts

-The public API of a module can be called a _contract_.[^designbycontract] Contracts fix guarantees of one entity over others: they require certain arguments and obligate functions to return a specific result.
-This allows other parts of the program to rely not on the module's entity, but only on its “promises”, and to base their work on them.
+The public API of a module can be called a _contract_.[^designbycontract] Contracts fixate guarantees of one entity over others: they require certain arguments and obligate functions to return a specific result.
+They allow other parts of the program to rely not on the module's entity but only on its “promises” and to base their work on them.

 Let's look at an example to see why this is useful.
 In the code below, we rely on the structure of the `api` module, thereby increasing the coupling: